1585 Ottoman expedition against the Druze: Druze–Ottoman hostilities before 1585

 The first known government action against the Druze occurred in 1518 during the rebellion of Nasir al-Din, the Hanash chieftain and the sanjak-bey of Sidon-Beirut, against Selim.
 The rebellion was suppressed by Janbirdi, who arrested and executed Nasir al-Din and captured the latter's Druze allies, the chiefs Qurqumaz, Zayn al-Din and Alam al-Din Sulayman from the Chouf-based Ma'n family and Sharaf al-Din Yahya of the Gharb-based Tanukh-Buhtur family.
 The four Druze chiefs were released after paying a heavy fine.

 The beylerbey of Damascus, Khurram Pasha, launched a punitive expedition against the Chouf Druze led by the Ma'nid chiefs in 1523.
 Forty-three Druze villages, including Barouk, the headquarters of Qurqumaz, were burned and Ibn Tulun reported that Khurram Pasha returned to Damascus with four camel loads of Druze heads and Druze religious literature proving the religion's hostility to Sunni Islam.
 The expedition represented the first attempt to impose direct government authority in the Chouf.
 Khurram Pasha followed up by appointing subashis (police superintendents) to enforce law and order in the area, but they were killed by the Druze.
 Khurram Pasha responded by launching a second punitive expedition against the Chouf on 18 June 1524, during which thirty villages were burned and the beylerbey returned the next day with three camel loads of Druze heads and 300 Druze women and children captives.
 The campaigns were lauded by the contemporary ulema and poets of Damascus.
 There are no further mentions of Druze rebellions or government expeditions in the sources until the late 16th century.

 Tensions between the Druze and the Porte rose considerably as the Druze, along with other tribal and sectarian groups in Syria, acquired firearms which were at times superior to the firearms used by the Ottoman armies.
 The possession of firearms by non-military subjects was forbidden, though the authorities faced difficulties enforcing the ban in Syria.
-The Syrians obtained at least part of their arsenals from European powers intent on destabilizing Ottoman rule in Syria.
+The Syrians obtained at least part of their arsenals from European powers intent on destabilising Ottoman rule in Syria.
 The arsenals were provided using mercantile ships which docked in the Syrian ports.
 Other sources included the Janissaries of Damascus, the timar (fief)-holders in Syria and Ottoman ships from Constantinople which came to transport grain from Syria to the imperial capital.
-Druze armed with long muskets attacked officials sent to collect the taxes from their subdistricts and repulsed the subsequent Ottoman raid against them at Ain Dara in 1565.
+Druze armed with long muskets attacked officials sent to collect the taxes from their sub-districts and repulsed the subsequent Ottoman raid against them at Ain Dara in 1565.